rdoxenham/openstack-training/documentation/openstack-manual.md

 Assuming that you have a RHEL 6 x86_64 DVD iso available locally, you'll need to provide it for the installation.
 Alternatively, if you want to install via the network you can do so by using the '--location http://<path to installation tree>' tag within virt-install.

 To save time, we'll install a single virtual machine and just clone it afterwards, that way they're all identical.
+If you're following this guide as part of instructor-led training, a pre-built image is available saving you even more time.
+Please ask the instructor for pre-built libvirt definitions and disk images, available in both qcow2 and vmdk formats, then skip the virt-install steps.

 ##**Creating virtual machines**